starfaerie/Grass-Tool/README.md

 ## License & Legal
 ♡2020 by Astrid Wilde.
 Copying Art is an act of love.
 Love is not subject to law.

-This tool is unconditional freeware.
-Use it however you like, no attribution neccesary.
+(That means this tool is unconditional freeware.
+Use it however you like, no attribution neccesary.)

 ![QuestionCopyright.org](http://questioncopyright.org/cm/images/banner/qco-banner-blue-150x63.png)